Reading Time: 8 minutes

 - Plaza Midwood.
 It is located only a mile in the Uptown Northeast and has a population of about 4500.
 Charlotte is popular for its restaurants and art galleries.
 People who like to live near the city and yet enjoy a quiet environment.
 The city has a well-connected network of buses and light rail are available for commuting in the city center.
 The median cost of homes is $600,000.

 - Dilworth.
 Its population is about 7000 people and it is located just a few minutes from Uptown Charlotte.
-This neighborhood is lined with trees that bring out the urban feel.
-It is connected to the city by both rail and commuter buses.
-It also has ample restaurants with a variety of delicacies and fashion shops in the Park Square retail plazas and Kenilworth Commons.
+This neighborhood is lined with trees that bring out the urban feel, and both rail and commuter buses make getting around relatively easy.
+There are ample restaurants with a variety of delicacies and fashion shops in the Park Square retail plazas and Kenilworth Commons.
 Houses range at $470,000 in Dilworth.

 - Fort Mill, South Carolina.
 It is a fast-growing township with a population of 19,000 in Charlotte.
 The median cost for a home is $352,000.
 Living here offers a small-feel town and easy access to the city center.